-Sophie’s vet was surprised that Sharon and her husband decided to help their dog live with this diagnosis.
+Sharon and her husband decided to help their dog live with this diagnosis.
 The duo quickly proved how it’s possible to help a paralyzed pet enjoy a great quality of life.
-Over time Sharon documented how they were able to figure out a “new normal,” that included things like how to:
+Over time Sharon documented how they were able to figure out a “new normal.”
+It included things like how to:

 - Lift her without hurting her

 - Get her a dog wheelchair

 - Prevent her legs from scraping the ground

 “We went around making those kinds of changes, and it took a while and was kind of nervewracking at first.
 But you’d be surprised at how once you get going it becomes a normal routine.
 It’s just something you do.
 It’s your normal way of life,” says Sharon.

 From expressing a dog’s bladder, to playing tug-of-war with the pack, to going on walks, in this episode of Tripawd Talk Radio you’ll get the day-to-day details of creating a happy world for a paralyzed dog.
 You’ll find many of the aspects of living with a paralyzed pet are similar to helping a pet through amputation recovery.

 Sharon started the Lessons From A Paralyzed Dog website in November 2013.
 Today it’s the number one resource for pet owners caring for a handicapped, paraplegic or other special needs dog, cat or other pet.
 Sharon provides her most important lessons about paralyzed pets, tips, support, news and where to find products for the daily care of pets with paralysis and other neurological conditions.

 Thanks to her trailblazing work and special needs pets advocacy, the world is more accepting of pets with limited mobility!